cobe-lab/cobe-lab.github.io/tobii.md

 ## Running an experiment

 Choose 'start' to run your experiment.
-Tobii Studios opens a window where you can put in participant information and after that, calibration starts.
+Tobii Studio opens a window where you can put in participant information and after that, calibration starts.

 For the calibration, the participant's eyes should be visible as two white dots.
 A successful calibration is marked by short green lines within each circle.
-Tobii Studios also suggests how many points should be recalibrated, if the calibration was not satisfactory.
+Tobii Studio also suggests how many points should be recalibrated, if the calibration was not satisfactory.
 Accept or recalibrate the calibrations.

 If you accept, a window opens to ask whether you wish to begin the experiment.
 Choose 'start recording' to begin the experiment.

-## Analyses in *Tobii Studios* and exporting data
+## Analyses in *Tobii Studio* and exporting data

 In the top row, you can click through different ways to visualize and analyze your data: